 On March 10, 1973, Bill Pierson boldly led his four-man team into St. Johns Arena in Columbus.
 At stake was the state championship, a prize no other Elyria team in any sport had captured to that time.
 Pierson was confident.
 He had watched Ricky Lewis, Kenny Redd, Larry Beal and Mike Sittinger mature under his tutelage and he knew his own version of the “Big Red Machine” was capable of greatness.
 The championship came down to Elyria, Akron Garfield and Mentor and the lead changed hands three times on that March night but Lewis put away his opponent, the muscular John Steele of Oak Hills, in a convincing 3-1 win to grab first place in the 126-pound class to put the state crown within reach.
 In the end, Elyria edged Garfield by two points, 36-34.
 Beal finished third in the 155-pound class, Redd fourth at 98, and Sittinger sixth at 145 pounds.

 For 32 years Doug Donaldson and Eastern Heights Junior High were synonymous.
 You couldn’t have one without the other.
 Donaldson graduated from Kent State in 1955 and that fall begin his career as a teacher and coach at Eastern Heights.
 The number of lives he touched during those 32 years is obviously countless.
 Donaldson was the consummate team player — always getting his teams ready to compete and participate at Elyria High once they left Heights.
 He never took himself too seriously.
-He always had a touch of sarcasm and interjected humor when the need was there and he always understood his teaching position took precendence to his coaching.
+He always had a touch of sarcasm and interjected humor when the need was there and he always understood his teaching position took precedence to his coaching.
+Donaldson passed away in May, 2020.